Grilled Spanish Onion Salad

 This is an example, utterly simple, yet quite unlike any other salad.
 Vegetarians may like to know there is a vegetarian 'style' parmesan cheese from Bookham and Harrison Farms Ltd.

-You can now watch how to make this recipe in our Cookery School Techniques video, Sharpening a Knife and Chopping Onions, below.
+You can now watch how to make this recipe in our Cookery School Video, just click on the image to play.

 This recipe is from Delia's Summer Collection.
 Serves 4